DenchiSoft/VTubeStudio/README.md

 ## Feeding in data for default or custom parameters

-You can feed in data for any default or custom parameter like this:
+You can feed in data for any default or custom parameter.
+These tracking parameters will then be used as inputs for the loaded VTube Studio model and any loaded [Live2D Items](https://github.com/DenchiSoft/VTubeStudio/wiki/Live2D-Items).

+The payload looks like this:

 **`REQUEST`**
 ```json